EleutherAI/lm-evaluation-harness/README.md

 ## Advanced Usage Tips

-For models loaded with the HuggingFace  `transformers` library, any arguments provided via `--model_args` get passed to the relevant constructor directly.
+For models loaded with the Hugging Face  `transformers` library, any arguments provided via `--model_args` get passed to the relevant constructor directly.
 This means that anything you can do with `AutoModel` can be done with our library.
 For example, you can pass a local path via `pretrained=` or use models finetuned with [PEFT](https://github.com/huggingface/peft) by taking the call you would run to evaluate the base model and add `,peft=PATH` to the `model_args` argument:
 ```bash
 lm_eval --model hf \
     --model_args pretrained=EleutherAI/gpt-j-6b,parallelize=True,load_in_4bit=True,peft=nomic-ai/gpt4all-j-lora \